jkeohan/bonus_lectures/algos/algo_problems/intro-to-pseudocode.md

 ### Making A Cup Of Tea

 Think about the steps needed to make a cup of tea.
-Of course after watching how to make a peanut butter sandwich we know that far more instructions need to be provided but let's just run with the below.
+Of course after watching how to make a peanut butter sandwich we know that more instructions need to be provided, but let's start with the below.

 ```
 Put water into a kettle